-In establishing its system of nuclear materials accounting and control as referred to in Article 7, Grenada shall arrange that records are kept in respect of each material balance area.
+In establishing its system of materials control as referred to in Article 7, Namibia shall arrange that records are kept in respect of each material balance area.
 The records to be kept shall be described in the Subsidiary Arrangements.

-Grenada shall make arrangements to facilitate the examination by Agency inspectors of the records referred to in Article 50.
+27 Namibia shall make arrangements to facilitate the examination of records by inspectors, particularly if the records are not kept in English, French, Russian or Spanish.